 Boys are encouraged to use technology as a tool to learn in all aspects of the curriculum.
-Students attend 1 hour lessons from Years 3-8 in which they are equipped with the skills to use a computer effectively to learn.
-We have an ICT suite which houses 20 desktop machines and banks of laptops and Ipads are located throughout the school and are available for students to access, for subject work, as required.
+Boys attend 1 hour lessons from Years 3-8 in which they are equipped with the skills to use a computer effectively to learn.
+The hub of the department is the Turing Technology Suite, a purpose built ICT suite that houses 20 desktop machines.
+Banks of laptops, Surface Go devices and Ipads are located throughout the school and are available for boys to access, for subject work, as required.

 The study of the foundational principles and practices of computation and computational thinking, and their application in the design and development of computer systems.
 Boys learn how to code in various languages; program and control robots and we teach pure computer science principles such as algorithms to the junior school and binary maths to the senior school.